-The above proposition summarizes the effect of the environment factor on the post-effort rankings $\theta_\post$.
-In particular, it depresses the $\theta_\pre$, and therefore post-effort rank $\theta_\post$, of the disadvantaged group.
-However, note that our rank preservation result (\Cref{lem:rankpreservedindex}) again comes in handy in simplifying equilibria analysis.
-We now use this characterize the effects of inequalities within our framework.
+The environment factor depresses the $\theta_\pre$, and therefore $\theta_\post$, of the disadvantaged group.
+Rank preservation (\Cref{lem:rankpreservedindex}) again simplifies equilibrium analysis.

-\paragraph{Welfare gap and access differences} Our goal is to study the disparate impact of different rank reward functions $\lambda$.
-In our setting, there are two key facets of evaluating disparate impact: (1) the \emph{welfare gap} and (2) \emph{access}.
-The former, defined as follows, measures the welfare disparity between applicants from different groups \emph{with the same latent skill rank}.
+\paragraph{Welfare gap and access differences} Using the above characterization, we now study the disparate impact of various rank reward functions $\lambda$, through two key facets: (1) the \emph{welfare gap} and (2) \emph{access}.
+The former measures welfare disparity between applicants from different groups \emph{with the same latent skill rank}.